Return of the Ancients

 Core revamp · Abyss

 Note on framing Abyss is not one of the 5 new endgame storylines (those are Fortress, Delirium, Breach, Ritual, and Masters of the Atlas).
-It's one of the two core revamps alongside the Vaal Temple — both were already in PoE 2; both got Atlas placement, Atlas-tree treatment, and quest framing in 0.5.
+It's one of the two core revamps alongside Fate of the Vaal — both were already in PoE 2; both got Atlas placement, Atlas-tree treatment, and quest framing in 0.5.
 Concretely: revamped Abyss Atlas Tree, fixed crack-zone on the eastern Atlas, Kulemak's Invitation auto-allocated to the map owner, and Abyss Omens no longer drop below level 65.

 Hub: The Well of Souls (East)